storybookjs/react-native/addons/info/README.md

 It is possible to add infos by default to all components by using a global or story decorator.
 The drawback is you won't be able to display a distinct info message per story.

+It is important to declare this decorator as **the first decorator**, otherwise it won't work well.

 ```
 addDecorator(withInfo()(story => story()));
 ```